-We are aware of just one case where a contrary view was taken in a planning issue.
+We are aware of just one case (download the inspector's report - pdf, 3MB) where a contrary view was taken in a planning issue.
 An Inspector ruled that planning permission should not be given for a development in Merton, South London, because it would bring a substation close to bedrooms.
 No actual field levels seem to have been provided, and there is no indication that the Inspector was aware of the existence of exposure limits.
 We presume (but, of course, cannot be certain) that if it was heard again now, with the clarity provided by the Written Ministerial Statement, permission would not have been refused on the same grounds.

 Until recently, we were not aware of any UK mortgage lender which has a policy of refusing mortgages for properties near overhead lines or on grounds of EMFs.
 In the last year, we have heard of at least one such policy, and we are talking to the relevant bodies about this.
 If, however, you encounter any such problems, try contacting National Grid’s EMF unit who have experience of this and may be able to help you.

 The latest version of the Royal Institution of Chartered Surveyors ‘Red Book’ (RICS Appraisal & Valuation Standards 2003) provides the following official guidance to property surveyors and valuers:

 “The possible effects of electric and magnetic fields have been the subject of occasional media coverage and where there is high voltage electrical supply equipment close to the property there is a risk that public perception may affect marketability.”